 Most of our bare-root fruit trees are supplied as 1-year old "maidens" - this means they will arrive as a single flexible stem between 1m and 1.75m in height.

-Some varieties will have naturally produced some initial side-branches, known as "feathers", but most will not.
+Some varieties will have naturally produced some initial side-branches, and are known as "feathered maidens", but most will not, and are known as "maiden whips".
+Note that it is not possible to supply maiden whips for varieties that produce feathers.

-This is the most versatile format since the tree can be trained into almost any style you require, and is definitely recommended if you intend to train the tree as a fan or espalier, or if you want to grow your tree in one of the styles which require the central leader to be retained (e.g. pyramids or spindles).
+The maiden tree is the most versatile of all the forms we supply, since it can be trained into almost any style you require, and is definitely recommended if you intend to train the tree as a fan or espalier, or if you want to grow your tree in one of the styles which require the central leader to be retained (e.g. pyramids or spindles).

-Most of our container-grown fruit trees are 2 years old, and supplied as branched "bush" trees.
-This means they have had some initial training, with a length of clear stem (usually 40-45cm) and a branched head, so that the tree will grow in the shape of a wine glass, which is the most versatile form for garden purposes.
-The advantage of the short-stem is that as it grows the main framework of the tree remains fairly close to the ground, making picking easier.
+The majority of our container-grown and bare-root fruit trees are 2 years old, and supplied as branched "bush" trees.
+This means they have had some initial training, with a length of clear stem (usually 30-50cm) and a branched head with a minimum of 3 main shoots.
+The minimum height is 1.1m although most varieties will be taller than this on the more vigorous rootstocks The tree will grow in the shape of a wine glass or vase, which is a versatile and attractive form for garden purposes.
+The advantage of the short stem is that as it grows, the main framework of the tree remains fairly close to the ground, making picking and maintenance easier.

 This initial formative training in the nursery gets the tree off to a good start and is ideal if you do not want to do too much pruning and training yourself.
-(For this reason, a bush-trained container-grown tree is often a better bet if you are giving the tree as a gift to a friend or relative).
+(For this reason, a bush-trained container-grown tree is often a good choice if you are giving the tree as a gift to a friend or relative).

-In general the bush-tree is the most popular style of fruit tree for most gardens, and it is suitable for a wide range of mature tree heights from dwarf trees of only 2m / 6ft to vigorous trees of 4.5m / 15ft or more.
+In general the bush-tree is the most popular style of fruit tree for most gardens, and it is suitable for a wide range of mature tree heights from dwarf trees of only 1.75m / 6ft to vigorous trees of 4.5m / 15ft or more.
+Although the word "bush" implies it will be a small shrub, this is not so - the term relates to the vase-like shape of the tree, not the height.

-This category covers many of our container-grown ornamental fruiting trees.
-Depending on the variety and species they will have many side branches, and are intended to be grown on in the garden as feature trees.
-In most cases these 2-year ornamental trees will produce blossom and/or some fruit in the first year after planting.
+This category covers two main kinds of trees, firstly our container-grown ornamental crab-apple trees, and secondly container-grown apricots, peaches, nectarines and some hazels.
+Depending on the variety and species they will have a dominant stem and several side branches, and are intended to be grown on in the garden as feature trees.
+Crab-apples will usually produce blossom and/or some fruit in the first year after planting.
+We distinguish these trees from our 2-year bush-trained trees because they are less amenable to bush-style training and will tend more towards a half-standard format (crab-apples and stone fruit) or multi-stemmed shrubs (hazels) in the longer term.

-Some of our container-grown fruit trees as 2 year old patio-trained trees.
+Some of our container-grown fruit trees are available as 2 year old patio-trained trees.
 These are usually varieties which are naturally suited to growing in a patio container or pot.
+You do not have to plant them in a patio container though - they are still perfectly suitable for planting in open ground.

-A half-standard is typically used where a specimen tree is needed for the garden, or for a small orchard where a traditional appearance is required.
+A half-standard tree is typically used as a specimen tree for the garden, or for a small orchard where a traditional appearance is required.

-Premium half-standards have extra frutbud-pruning, which should encourage some fruit to appear the first summer after planting.
+Premium half-standards have extra fruitbud-pruning in the second summer, which should encourage some fruit to appear the first summer after planting.

-We do not supply standards as such, since it takes several years to achieve the 6ft clear stem, but we have 2-year bare-root trees on vigorous rootstocks which have had the necessary initial training and are intended to be grown-on as standards.
+We do not supply standards as such, since it takes several years to achieve the 6ft clear stem.
+However we offer a range of 2-year bare-root trees on vigorous rootstocks which have had the necessary initial training suitable to be grown-on as standards.
 At the end of their second autumn in the nursery these trees are "headed" at about 1.75m, which will stimulate side growth the following spring at the correct height for a standard tree.
-They are supplied with a clear stem of about 1.2m and any side branches above this height will be pruned back, with the aim of encouraging extension growth in the top of the tree in the summer after planting.
-Customers then have the option to prune out branches below the desired height the following winter to "lift" the canopy to the desired height.
+They are supplied with a clear stem of about 90cm and any side branches above this height will be pruned back, with the aim of encouraging extension growth in the top of the tree in the summer after planting.
+Customers then have the option to prune out branches below the desired height the following winter, and as the tree grows, the stem can be progressively cleared each winter to "lift" the canopy to the eventual desired height.
 The total height of the tree (including roots) as supplied by us will be about 2m.

-We offer some fruit tree varieties trained as container-grown or bare-root cordons.
-These trees are intended to be planted out at 45 degrees as oblique cordons.
-They are pruned in the nursery over a 2 year period to create the fruiting spurs necessary for this style of cultivation.
+We offer some fruit tree varieties trained as container-grown or bare-root cordons, intended to be planted out at 45 degrees as oblique cordons.
+These trees have a 40cm clear stem and a minimum height of 1.2m and are pruned in the nursery over a 2 year period to create the fruiting spurs necessary for this style of cultivation.
 Only varieties which are suitable for cordon training are offered in this format.

-Premium cordons have additional fruitbud pruning in their final year in the nursery, which should ensure fruiting in the first summer after planting.
+Premium cordons have additional fruitbud pruning in their second year in the nursery, which should ensure fruiting in the first summer after planting.

 2-year Fans and Espaliers

-We have a small number of espalier and fan-trained fruit trees, which have been pre-trained on a cane framework over a 2-year period in the nursery.
-Because of the size of these trees they are only available by special delivery - see this page for more details.
+We have a small range of espalier and fan-trained fruit trees, which have been pre-trained on a cane framework over a 2-year period in the nursery.
+See this page for more details.

 Mature fruit trees